Salil Ankola: Television

-Reality television

 Background and personal life

-Born in 1968 into a south Indian Konkani-speaking family which hails from the town of Ankola in Uttara Kannada district of Karnataka.
-Ankola was born into a Karnataka konkani family in 1968.
+Salil was born in 1968 into a Karnataka Konkani-speaking family which hails from the town of Ankola in Uttara Kannada district of Karnataka.

 In 2008, it was reported that Ankola has been suffering from depression and was enrolled in a rehabilitation centre in Pune.
 The reason behind the illness was believed to be his severe addiction to alcohol.
-As a result of this his wife decided to settle with her parent in Pune with their children, leaving Ankola isolated.
+As a result of this his wife Parineeta decided to settle with her parent in Pune with their children, leaving Ankola isolated.

 After his recovery in January 2010, Ankola sent a legal notice to his wife demanding mutual consent for separation.
 His wife responded that, "there was [no] problem or a marital breakdown ... wanted to work on a reconciliation, not divorce."
 Ankola, when asked about reconciliation, said he was not willing to do so.
 The couple finally got divorced in 2011.
 On 22 December 2013, Parineeta's body was found hanging from the ceiling fan of her room at her residence in Geeta Society, Salisbury Park, in Pune.